tdesplenter/GloomhavenC19/README.md

 * Add your group's classes to the BattleGoals GameObject in the BattleGoals scene
 * Add your own scenarios (you can start by cloning one of the existing ones)

+And also

+* Gather each player's character board, cards, tokens etc together with some bless/curse cards and enhancement stickers, and drop it off on their doorstep (or ship it)

 ## Additional Tools

 * [Gloomhaven Helper](http://esotericsoftware.com/gloomhaven-helper) for tracking monster & player stats (and monster cards)